SHARE

 the best croissant in paris

 This is a must-visit!
 Du Pain et Des Idées are known for their escargot croissants, which have various flavors such as pistache chocolat, praliné, and fruit rouge.
 Over the month, I tried a few different croissants.
 They were all delicious and very flakey.
-Sit outside and enjoy the croissants on the bench or take them to go.
+Sit outside and enjoy the croissants on the bench, or take them to go.
 The bakery just started serving coffee, but you can also pop by Holy Belly for takeaway.
 Recently, Du Pain et Des Idées now has a walkup window on the side.
-You will find long lines here as it is now written up in a lot of guide books and blogs.
+You will find long lines here as it is now written in many guide books and blogs.

 du pain et des idées Paris boulangerie for croissants